NimbleStorage/ansinimble/README.md

 Roles and playbooks for mnemonic devices for humans with amnesia

 ## Intro
-This repo contains reusable Ansible roles and playbooks to manage Nimbe Storage infrastructure and surrounding applications.
+This repo contains reusable Ansible roles and playbooks to manage Nimble Storage infrastructure and surrounding applications.

 ## Assumptions and prerequisites
 These roles assumes the latest Nimble Linux Toolkit (NLT) is installed on the host being managed by Ansible.
 The latest version of NLT may be obtained from [InfoSight](https://infosight.nimblestorage.com) (Nimble customers and partners only).